cleester/cxx_prog_env/README.md

 git clone https://github.com/cleester/cxx_prog_env.git

 Next, bring up VSCode.
-After you bring up VSCode, you will need to install the some extensions (click the "building blocks" ono the left menu).
-These extensions are from Microsoft.
+After you bring up VSCode, you will need to install the "Remote Development" extension (click the "building blocks" on the left menu).
+This extension is from Microsoft.
-* Mac
-  * Dev Containers
-* Windows
-  * WSL
-  * Remote Development

 If you do not have a Docker-based application installed, do one of the following:
 * Mac